-The External & Regulatory Affairs division's objective is to help effectively manage, enhance, and protect the Edwards Aquifer by: managing production from the aquifer through a comprehensive permitting, metering, and drought management system; serving as a resource to the regulated community and area stakeholders; protecting and conserving the aquifer through the Recharge Zone Protection and Conservation programs; and increasing awareness and understanding of the EAA through intergovernmental and non-governmental outreach efforts, including communicating critical issues clearly and concisely, increasing pro-active efforts to build support of the EAA mission throughout the region, and helping to ensure good communication.
+The External & Regulatory Affairs division objective is to manage, enhance, and protect the Edwards Aquifer by: managing production from the aquifer through a comprehensive permitting, metering, and drought management system; serving as a resource to the regulated community and area stakeholders; protecting and conserving the aquifer through the Recharge Zone Protection and Conservation programs; and increasing awareness and understanding of the EAA through intergovernmental and community outreach efforts, including communicating critical issues clearly and concisely, increasing pro-active efforts to build support of the EAA mission throughout the region, and helping to ensure good communication.
 The External and Regulatory Affairs division is comprised of the following departments:

 - General: Expenses not directly associated with a specific operational program, such as salaries and benefits, conferences and training, meetings and travel, memberships, and subscriptions are reflected in this department. - Abandoned Well Closure: Permanently closing or rehabilitating abandoned wells is the responsibility of the property owner.
-However, the EAA is committed to identifying alternative funding mechanisms, including needs-based financial assistance to help bring existing wells into compliance with the law and to protect the water quality of the aquifer. - Elections: The Edwards Aquifer Authority Act requires the EAA to hold elections for director positions on the general election day in November of every even-numbered year.
+However, the EAA is committed to identifying and prioritizing potential wells at-risk for aquifer contamination, exploring alternative funding mechanisms, including needs-based financial assistance to help bring existing wells into compliance with the law and to protect the water quality of the aquifer. - Elections: The Edwards Aquifer Authority Act requires the EAA to hold elections for director positions on the general election day in November of every even-numbered year.
 EAA directors serve staggered four-year terms. - Meters: Meters are required on all non-exempt Edwards Aquifer wells.
 The meter program manages a network of EAA-installed meters on approximately 600 irrigation wells and maintains records for approximately 1,000 industrial and municipal wells.
-EAA staff's goal is to check and read every meter at least once a year, and more often, as appropriate.
+EAA staff's goal is to check and read every meter at least once per year, and more often, as appropriate.
 The meter program gathers and maintains data related to meter registration and groundwater use reporting for the EAA.
-In addition, the program manages the EAA's Automated Meter Reading and Meter Accuracy Verification programs. - Recharge Enhancement: The Recharge Enhancement program oversees the EAA's precipitation enhancement (cloud seeding) program to increase recharge and reduce irrigation demand. - Regulatory Affairs and Water Resources: The Regulatory Affairs program administers the EAA's compliance and enforcement program, and several other regulatory programs related to groundwater production and protection.
+In addition, the program manages the EAA's Automated Meter Reading and Meter Accuracy Verification programs. - Regulatory Affairs and Water Resources: The Regulatory Affairs program administers the EAA's compliance and enforcement program, and several other regulatory programs related to groundwater production and protection.
 This includes regulating the metering and reporting of groundwater withdrawals, the storage of regulated materials, aboveground and underground storage tanks, and the overall, general enforcement of all EAA rules.
 The program oversees water quality-oriented regulatory matters, including assisting agricultural aboveground storage tank owners and operators with proper containment measures and operational practices.
-This program also ensures permit holders are in compliance with all EAA Rules.
-As such, funding for enforcement of noncompliance is also included as part of this program area.
+This program also ensures permit holders are in compliance with all EAA Rules for such things as groundwater use reporting.
+As such, funding for enforcement of non-compliance is also included as part of this program area.
 The Water Resources program focuses on the administration of both groundwater withdrawal and well construction permits and water conservation.
-This program administers EAA groundwater withdrawal right permits, issues groundwater well construction permits, manages and helps enforce drought-related pumping reductions mandated within the EAA Act and EAA rules, enforces well construction and use standards, and helps to facilitate conservation through an EAA groundwater conservation program, which includes an internal grant program.
+This program administers EAA groundwater withdrawal right permits, issues groundwater well construction permits, manages and helps enforce pumping reductions mandated with the EAA Act and EAA rules during times of drought, enforces well construction and use standards, and helps to facilitate conservation through an EAA groundwater conservation program, which includes an internal grant program.
 The Water Resources program also helps to address increasing water demands, extreme weather variability, and mandated reductions in pumping during critical times.
 The EAA's Groundwater Conservation Plan and related programs help users improve water-use efficiency.
-In addition, the program also helps administer the Edwards Aquifer Habitat Conservation Plan's Springflow Protection Programs - including the Aquifer Storage and Recovery Springflow Protection Program and Voluntary Irrigation Suspension Program Option.
+In addition, the program also helps administer the Edwards Aquifer Habitat Conservation Plan's Springflow Protection Program and Voluntary Irrigation Suspension Program Option.